renuzit/gatelessgate/README.md

 - [Download precompiled binaries for Windows and NVIDIA (0.0.2)](https://github.com/zawawawa/gatelessgate/releases/download/v0.0.2/gatelessgate-windows-0.0.2-NVIDIA.zip)
 - [Download the source code for Linux (0.0.2)](https://github.com/zawawawa/gatelessgate/archive/v0.0.2.tar.gz)

 Gateless Gate is a cross-platform OpenCL Zcash miner.
 It is a completely redesigned fork of [Marc Bevand's SILENTARMY V5](https://github.com/mbevand/silentarmy) with a significant speed boost.
-(This miner runs at around 167 sol/s on RX 480 and 128 sol/s on GTX 1060 3GB.)
-Although the current foci of development are AMD video cards and Windows operating systems, it should be able to run on Linux and/or NVIDIA GPUs.
+(This miner runs at around 188 sol/s on RX 480 and 165 sol/s on GTX 1060 3GB.)
+Although the current foci of development are Windows operating systems, it should be able to run on Linux without problems.

-On Windows, all you have to do for mining is to run `list.bat` to get device ID's and edit and run `gatelessgate.bat`.
+On Windows, all you have to do for mining is to download the appropriate binary, run `list.bat` to get device ID's and edit and run `gatelessgate.bat`.
 MAKE SURE TO SPECIFY CORRECT DEVICE IDS WITH THE `--use` OPTION!
 See the documentation of the original SILENTARMY below for details.
 You may get the following error if you have missing DLL's on your system: `The application was unable to start correctly (0xc000007b)` In this case, you need to delete `vcruntime140.dll` in the package and install [Visual C++ 2015 Redistributable](https://www.microsoft.com/en-us/download/details.aspx?id=48145) manually.

 On Linux, you should be able to build the miner with the Makefile in the repository.
 You need to specify the `-DNVIDIA` build option for NVIDIA video cards.
 See the documentation of the original SILENTARMY below for details.
 Please note that fglrx drivers are no longer supported.